Ralph “Red” Radosh

 PFC Ralph Radosh

 Ralph Frank Radosh registered for the draft on October 16, 1940.
-Born February 21, 1919, he was from Chicago, Illinois and employed by Steel Sales Corporation located in Chicago.
+Born February 21, 1919, he was from Chicago, Illinois and employed by Steel Sales Corporation.

 Enlisting in the US Army on December 22, 1942, this twenty-one-year-old was 5’-11”, 180 pounds with a light, freckled complexion, hazel eyes, red hair, and no other obvious physical characteristics that would aid in identification.

-PVT Radosh became a member of the 319th Field Artillery, A-Battery of the 82nd Airborne Division, and traveled with the battalion to North Africa arriving in Casablanca May 10, 1943.
+Private Ralph Radosh became a member of the 319th Glider Field Artillery, A-Battery of the 82nd Airborne Division, Fort Bragg, North Carolina, MOS844 (Gun Crewman Light Artillery).
+He deployed with the battalion on April 29, 1943 and sailed on the SS Santa Rosa to North Africa arriving in Casablanca, Morocco, May 10, 1943.

 Company Morning Reports